Many people choose to share with local causes and organizations by donating through the Yellow Springs Community Foundation.

 Whether your plans involve sharing now or with a legacy gift in the future, the Yellow Springs Community Foundation is here to help.
 We have been supporting donors and local nonprofits to build an extraordinary community since 1974.
 Entrusted with the responsibility of enhancing community life, we are a resource for local charitable giving.

-If you’ve been considering a legacy gift, want to make a pledge, or would like to learn more about the process, please contact us at 937-767-2655 or firstname.lastname@example.org.
+If you’ve been considering a legacy gift, want to make a pledge, or would like to learn more about the process, please contact us or call 937-767-2655.
 Complete this form online or send it to YSCF, PO Box 55, Yellow Springs, OH 45387.

 The many ways in which to give for the future are known as Planned Giving.
 Most commonly these are deferred gifts that come to the charity following the death of the donor.
 Mostly, such gifts are given through a legal instrument or contract.